 Gilded Fall Makeup

 Sona Gasparian has a smart tip for applying dark lipstick: When working on the upper lip, tilt your head down so you can catch any areas you may have missed, and vice-versa for the bottom lip (tilt your head up).
-When completed, Sona's created a stunning cold-weather beauty look, complete with Urban Decay Razor Sharp Liquid Eyeliner ($22) in Goldrush in her tear ducts for a gilded accent.
+When completed, Gasparian's created a stunning cold-weather beauty look, complete with Urban Decay Razor Sharp Liquid Eyeliner in Goldrush in her tear ducts for a gilded accent.
+That liner is off the market, but Revlon So Fierce!
+Chrome Ink Liquid Pen Eyeliner in Bronzage ($9) is another good option.

 Rosie Huntington-Whiteley's Everyday Look